divyavikb/divyavikb/README.md

 ## Professional Summary

 Experienced Senior Principal Consultant with **15+ years** in Software Quality Assurance, Test Automation, and client delivery across global banking and payments projects.
 Currently transitioning into the Data Science and AI/ML domain, with recent certifications in Artificial Intelligence and Machine Learning.
 Skilled in applying analytics and automation to drive quality engineering.
-Enthusiastic about leveraging new data science capabilities—such as predictive modeling, machine learning, and data visualization—to solve real-world business problems and enhance QA practices.
+Enthusiastic about leveraging new data science capabilities such as predictive modeling, machine learning and data visualization—to solve real-world business problems and enhance QA practices.
 Committed to continuous learning, sharing insights, and collaborating with teams to deliver innovative solutions.

 ---